EarlyAct Club at Stony Brook School

-Stony Brook School students and faculty welcomed representatives of the Rotary Club of Plainfield-North Plainfield and Mayor Michael Giordano to a special assembly to usher in a new EarlyAct Club.
+Stony Brook School students and faculty welcomed representatives of the Rotary Club of the Plainfields and Mayor Michael Giordano to a special assembly in 2016 to usher in a new EarlyAct Club.

-EarlyAct Clubs are youth service clubs for elementary school children and operate under the auspices of a local Rotary club.
-The concept of EarlyAct Clubs was developed through leaders of the Rotary Club of Robbinsville-Hamilton in District 7510.
-These clubs are now located in many states and Rotary districts.
+- EarlyAct Clubs are youth service clubs for elementary school children and operate under the auspices of a local Rotary club.

-“We thought it would be a great idea to start students early and get them involved in a service learning group like Rotary.
-The children at Stony Brook are always looking for ways to help and EarlyAct Club not only provides them with the opportunity to give back but also is a great way to learn leadership skills,” advisor Kathleen Landadio, an academic support teacher at Stony Brook School, told TAPinto North Plainfield.
+- “We thought it would be a great idea to start students early and get them involved in a service learning group like Rotary,” advisor Kathleen Landadio, an academic support teacher at Stony Brook School, told TAPinto North Plainfield.
 “Rotary has always been very supportive of North Plainfield School and this seemed like a great fit.”

-The mission and operation of EarlyAct are closely linked to the ideas of Rotary and, through the club, students engaged in character-building activities and are prepared for leadership roles to identify and carry out projects that benefit their school local and global communities.
-According to EarlyAct.com, the service club also teaches caring, citizenship, compassion, empathy, friendship, leadership, respect, responsibility and tolerance.
-Additionally, EarlyAct also provides the foundation and natural succession into Interact, a service organization for students in middle school and high school.
+- The mission and operation of EarlyAct are closely linked to the ideas of Rotary.
+Students engaged in character-building activities and are prepared for leadership roles to identify and carry out projects that benefit their school local and global communities.

-“EarlyAct Club is a Rotary sub-club that helps kids begin to understand the important of community service,” said Ravenell Williams IV, president of the Plainfield-North Plainfield Rotary Club said during the assembly.
+- “EarlyAct Club is a Rotary sub-club that helps kids begin to understand the important of community service,” said Ravenell Williams IV, president of the Rotary club said during the assembly.
 “The mission of Rotary is ‘Service Above Self’ and we have Interact at the middle and high school and EarlyAct at the elementary school.
 They both have the same purpose and that is to fulfill Rotary’s mission.”